Klezca/deployment-testing/README.md

 To ensure the quality of code, I have added a precommit check to the deployment commands.
 Please refer to the precommit section for more details.

-DynamoDB Documentation
+### Travis CI
+Travis CI will be used to automate deployment to the AWS platform using the serverless framework.
+The deployment configuration for Travis CI can be viewed in .travis.yml file and the configuration for serverless can be found in serverless.yml file.

-The expected result should be similar to:
+After deploying to travis ci, the expected result should be similar to:
 ```bash
 Service Information
 service: shifra-api